jwstwfss/NIRCam-line-finding/README.md

 reset = reset interactive options back to default for this object

+ex = prints out existing redshift(s) for this object, or states it doesn't have one

 **EMISSION LINE SPECIFIC OPTIONS:**

 z = enter a different z guess